-

 - Company Savings Plan (PEE): 100% of employees in France have access to a company savings plan with matching contributions from Crédit Agricole S.A. entities.

-- Group Retirement Savings Plan (PERCOL): 100% of employees in France have a PERCOL, which is also funded by the entities.
+- Group Retirement Savings Plan (PERCOL): 100% of employees in France have a PERCOL, which is also funded by Crédit Agricole S.A. entities.

 - Profit-sharing and incentive plans: 100% of employees in France benefit from profit-sharing agreements and incentive plans specific to each entity.

-- Life insurance: 100% of employees in France are covered by life insurance schemes with partial or total coverage of contributions depending on the entity.
-Since January 2015, the life insurance fund has been pooled at Prédica within the Canopée scheme to pool the risk of Providence contracts (death, disability or temporary disability) for Crédit Agricole S.A.’s employees in France.
+- Life insurance: 100% of employees in France are covered by providence schemes with partial or total coverage of contributions (death, disability, temporary incapacity to work) depending on the entity of belonging.

-- Health insurance: 100% of employees in France are covered by a health insurance policy, and 99% abroad.
+- Health insurance: 100% of employees in France are covered by a health insurance policy.
 Depending on the entity, the basic plan is mandatory or optional for spouses and children.
 Some entities have also taken out supplementary hospitalisation and specialist insurance policies.

 of the Group’s share capitalis held by the Group’s employees and former employees